Operation Fishbowl: Tightrope

+Fishbowl-Tightrope, 10-kilotons (high-altitude burst).

 The final test of Operation Fishbowl was detonated at 2130 (9:30 p.m. local Johnston Island time) on November 3, 1962 (the time and date was officially recorded as 0730 UTC, November 4, 1962).
 It was launched on a Nike-Hercules missile by Battery B, 2nd Missile Battalion, 52nd Artillery Regiment, and detonated at a lower altitude than the other Fishbowl tests.
 Although it was officially one of the Operation Fishbowl tests, it is sometimes not listed among high-altitude nuclear tests because of its lower detonation altitude.
 The nuclear yield was reported in most official documents only as being less than 20 kilotons.
 One report by the U.S. federal government reported the Tightrope test yield as 10 kilotons.

 "At Johnston Island, there was an intense white flash.
 Even with high-density goggles, the burst was too bright to view, even for a few seconds.
 A distinct thermal pulse was also felt on the bare skin.
 A yellow-orange disc was formed, which transformed itself into a purple doughnut.
 A glowing purple cloud was faintly visible for a few minutes."

 Seven rockets carrying scientific instrumentation were launched from Johnston Island in support of the Tightrope test, which was the final atmospheric test conducted by the United States.